wwalker/quick-log/README.md

 Coming soon to a repo near you:

-* command completion of the log file names for when you need to look at al older log.
+* command completion of the log file names for when you need to look at an older log.